xKatsuoo/Techstarter/README.md

-﻿# Course Files
+﻿# Techstarter AWS-23-02

-This repository contains the course files for the Techstarter.
+This repository contains the course files for the Techstarter AWS Course.

 ## Table of Contents